 This may have been true decades ago.
 However, thanks to advancements in the field of dental surgery and improved anesthesia, getting a root canal treatment today is no more uncomfortable than having a dental filling.

 In fact, one major purpose of root canal therapy is to get rid of the pain that is caused by deep-rooted tooth infection.
-Once your tooth is treated, you can say goodbye to the pain for good.
+Once your tooth is treated and you receive aftercare instructions, you can say goodbye to the pain for good.